Obsidian Energy (OTCMKTS:OBELF) Reaches New 12-Month High at $8.96

-Obsidian Energy Ltd. (OTCMKTS:OBELF – Get Rating)’s share price reached a new 52-week high on Wednesday .
-The stock traded as high as $8.96 and last traded at $8.81, with a volume of 589754 shares.
+Obsidian Energy Ltd. (OTCMKTS:OBELF – Get Rating) hit a new 52-week high on Wednesday .
+The stock traded as high as $8.96 and last traded at $8.81, with a volume of 589754 shares trading hands.
 The stock had previously closed at $8.41.

-Separately, TheStreet upgraded shares of Obsidian Energy from a “d” rating to a “c-” rating in a research note on Monday, January 31st.
+Separately, TheStreet upgraded Obsidian Energy from a “d” rating to a “c-” rating in a research report on Monday, January 31st.

 Obsidian Energy Ltd. is an exploration and production company.
 The firm engages in exploring, developing, and holds interests in oil and natural gas properties and related production infrastructure in the Western Canada Sedimentary Basin directly and through investments in securities of subsidiaries holding such interests.